Pesto Gnocchi

 Serving Suggestions

-Complement the vibrant flavors of the pesto gnocchi with a refreshing Italian Bread Salad, featuring ripe tomatoes, briny kalamata olives, and fragrant basil, tossed with chunks of crusty bread and drizzled with olive oil and balsamic vinegar for a delightful contrast of textures and tastes.
+Complement the vibrant flavors of the pesto gnocchi with a refreshing Italian tomato salad, featuring ripe tomatoes, briny kalamata olives, and fragrant basil, tossed with chunks of crusty bread and drizzled with olive oil and balsamic vinegar for a delightful contrast of textures and tastes.

-Enhance the meal by serving a comforting Soup with Quinoa Meatballs alongside the pesto gnocchi, featuring hearty quinoa meatballs simmered in a flavorful broth.
+Enhance the meal by serving a comforting vegan Italian wedding soup made with quinoa meatballs alongside the pesto gnocchi, featuring hearty quinoa meatballs simmered in a flavorful broth.

 Plus, don’t miss our round-up of the best vegan pasta recipes on the planet.